Big Brother Canada season 7

 a jury formed of previously evicted houseguests decided which finalists win the grand prize of $100,000, a $25,000 home furnishing makeover from Leon's, $10,000 worth of groceries courtesy of Summer Fresh, as well as a dream vacation for two anywhere in the world courtesy of Contiki Holidays.
 The runner-up received a $20,000 cash prize.

 HouseGuests

 The fifteen HouseGuests were revealed on February 27, 2019.

+Future appearances

+In 2023, Samantha Picco appeared on the second season of Bachelor in Paradise Canada.
+Picco later appeared in the ninth season of the American version of Bachelor in Paradise.

+In 2024, Anthony Douglas returned to compete as a HouseGuest on Big Brother Canada 12.

 Twists

 Power of Veto Competition

 In a format twist beginning with this season and continued in future seasons, only 5 HouseGuests would compete for the Power of Veto - the two nominees were guaranteed to play along with three HouseGuests chosen by random draw.
 The Head of Household - who in previous seasons, was guaranteed to play - would not be eligible to compete in the Power of Veto Competition until the Final 5 round.

 Leon's Secret Lounge

 A secret room was hidden in a new area of the house - periodically, Canada will get the opportunity to vote to send someone into the room for various reasons until Day 28 when it was revealed to all the HouseGuests.
 After Day 28, several twists involving more than one HouseGuest or the entire house revolved around the Lounge.